Thermal Hall conductivity of semimetallic graphite dominated by ambipolar phonon drag

 Figure~\ref{fig:Phonondrag}a is a schematic diagram of thermal Hall phonon drag in a compensated metal.
 In contrast to metallic SrTiO$_3$~\cite{Jiang2022}, graphite hosts charge carriers of both signs and $\kappa_{xy}$ and $S_{drag}$ reverse sign as a function of temperature.
 This indicates that momentum exchange between phonons and charge carriers evolves as a function of temperature.
 Phonon drag is electron-dominated at low temperatures but becomes hole-dominated at room temperature.
-Remarkably, at moderate temperatures, when these competing contributions become comparable in magnitude, the thermal Hall effect is expected to completely cancel out, which is exactly what we observe around 100 K (see Supplementary Materials~\cite{SM} for details).
+Remarkably, at moderate temperatures, when these competing contributions become comparable in magnitude, the thermal Hall effect is expected to completely cancel out, which is exactly what we observe around 100 K (see Supplementary Material~\cite{SM} for details).
 Thus, the electric Hall conductivity, which does not change sign is set by charge carrier mobilities shown in Figure~\ref{fig:Comparison}e.
 On the other hand, the Seebeck coefficient under field is dominated by phonon drag ($S_{drag}$) and its sign is set by the carrier which exchanges most momentum with phonons.
-This changes at $T\sim$ 100 K.
+This changes at $T\sim$ 100 K. A quantitative account of coupling between electrons and holes, located at distinct high-symmetry points of the Brillouin zone, with acoustic phonons is a task for future \textit{ab initio} calculations.

 The Wiedemann-Franz law establishes a fundamental link between charge and heat transport in metals.
 Table~\ref{tab:sample_properties} lists the Hall Lorenz number ($L_{xy} = \kappa_{xy} / \sigma_{xy} T$) for different metals spanning a broad range of electrical Hall conductivities—over four orders of magnitude.
 Remarkably, graphite exhibits a Hall Lorenz number that is significantly larger than those of all other listed materials.